nur1labs/Ravael/README.md

 Any question, ask me in the Forum, every question gets an answer! http://bitcodec.com/forum

-This project will be made using react native, firebase firestore, firebase storage, redux, expo, along with a lot of other packages and technologies which will help us get this MineTok app up and running as fast as possible.
+This project will be made using react native, firebase firestore, firebase storage, redux, expo, along with a lot of other packages and technologies which will help us get this Ravael app up and running as fast as possible.

 ### 📺 [**View the youtube tutorial series here**](https://www.youtube.com/playlist?list=PLxabZQCAe5fjzyawndGLeP1GkJTAjZlKL)